Two step micro-rheological behavior in a viscoelastic fluid: Theory and model

 The interaction potential of Eq.~(\ref{InteractionPotential}) makes this model reminiscent of the so-called Prandtl-Tomlinson (PT) model, which is used to study dry friction~\cite{Prandtl1928-yd, Tomlinson1929-pj}.
 Eqs.~(\ref{LangevinEquationTracer}) and (\ref{LangevinEquationBath}) extend this model to allow the background (our bath particles) to be stochastic and dynamic, and to contain several bath particles.
 This Stochastic Prandtl Tomlinson (SPT) model~\cite{Muller2020-mo, Muller2019thesis} thus reduces to the original PT model when setting $N=1$ and letting $\gamma_1$ approach infinity, so that the bath particle becomes a stationary background potential.
 This difference is quite intuitive, as our micellar background is dynamic, while the potentials considered in dry friction are rather static.
 Note that the notion 'Stochastic Prandtl-Tomlinson model' has been used for other models which are different from the one used here~\cite{Jagla2018-ti, Van_Spengen2010-yu}.

 The solid curves shown in Fig.~\ref{fig:flowcurve} give the outcomes of the model of Eqs.~(\ref{LangevinEquationTracer}) and (\ref{LangevinEquationBath}) (see Table \ref{table:parameters2baths} for parameters used), using Eq.~(\ref{eqn:Flowcurve}).
 For small velocities $v_0$, we observe a linear response regime, where the micro-viscosity is independent of $v_0$.
-In this regime, the viscosity can be obtained also via linear response (see Eq.~(35) in Ref.~\cite{Muller2020-mo}), shown as the horizontal dashed lines in the graph.
+In this regime, the viscosity can be obtained also via linear response (see also Ref.~\cite{Muller2020-mo})

+shown as the horizontal dashed lines in the graph.
 It is insightful to discuss the case of high potential barriers $V_{0,i}/k_{B}T$, which appear appropriate to fit the experimental data (see Table \ref{table:parameters2baths}).
 Then the regime of small driving speeds corresponds to the case where all particles move (approximately) with the same average velocity $v_0$.
 Because of this, the microviscosity in Eq.~(\ref{eqn:Flowcurve}) can be found to a good approximation from $\eta \approx\frac{1}{6\pi R} \,\left(\gamma_{0}+\sum_{i}\gamma_{i}\right)$.
 In the graph, the resulting value is not shown, as it is indistinguishable from the dashed lines.
 Experimentally, this corresponds to the case where the slow colloidal particle drags its surrounding with it, and thus feels a large friction.